 We monitor attendance as research has shown that regular attendance and academic achievement are closely linked; it is therefore important that we know you are attending regularly.
 By monitoring student attendance we hope to be able to identify students who need support at an early stage and address measures to help them continue their studies.

 Student Attendance Monitoring is a requirement for all students.
 The University expects you to attend all your mandatory timetabled sessions.

 Your UCLan card is used to register your attendance in class.

-Most teaching rooms will have electronic card readers outside, if this is one of the rooms in which your teaching event is taking place you must pass your UCLan card across the front of the electronic card reader; this records your presence in that room at that time.
+Most teaching rooms have electronic card readers outside, if this is one of the rooms in which your teaching event is taking place you must pass your UCLan card across the front of the electronic card reader.
+If your scan is successful the middle light will flash (yellow) and there will be a short beep; this records your presence in that room at that time.

 If the space you are in does not have an electronic card reader, your lecturer may ask you to sign a paper register.

 If you forget your card, you will be marked as absent for the session, please remember to scan at each session so that you will not be marked as absent.

 Please be aware that the SAM system has robust reporting functionality which will allow attendance data to be shared with your Year Tutor.
 You will be asked to contact your Year Tutor so that support can be offered, should your attendance record give cause for concern.